alexch/rerun/README.md

 `--exit` (or -x) expect the program to exit.
 With this option, rerun checks the return value; without it, rerun checks that the launched process is still running.

-`--passive` (or -b) disable on-the-fly commands, allowing the process to be backgrounded
+`--background` (or -b) disable on-the-fly commands, allowing the process to be backgrounded

 Also --version and --help, naturally.